CGJennings/se3docs/docs/tm-intro.md

 The suffix added to different translations is called a *locale code*.
 A [locale code](tm-locales.md) combines a *language* with an optional *region* (the region is often called a *country*, though this is not always strictly correct).
 For example, *English* is a locale (with code `en`), as are the regional variants *Canadian English* (with code `en_CA`) and *Australian English* (with code `en_AU`).

-> All language codes are written the lower case letters *a&ndash;z* while all region codes use the upper case letters *A&ndash;Z*.
+> All language codes use the lower case letters *a&ndash;z* while all region codes use the upper case letters *A&ndash;Z*.
 The character between them is an underscore (_).
 Locale codes can include other features not mentioned here, but they are not used with Strange Eons.

 Just as undefined keys in a language-specific file inherit their value from the default translation, region-specific variants inherit from their base language.
 For example, consider this example set of string tables (the format is `key = value`):